bobheadxi/bobheadxi.github.io/_posts/2018-2-1-datatypes-in-javascript.md

     <img src="https://st2.depositphotos.com/1859627/9435/i/950/depositphotos_94358986-stock-photo-taiwanese-braised-pork-rice.jpg" alt="I do like watermarks and stock photos" width="70%" />
 </p>

-Well this particular picture isn't mine but you get the idea.
+This particular picture isn't mine but you get the idea.

 # Prelude
 At work, part of my job has been slowly revamping my team's various scattered web platforms - a collection of about 3 servers serving 6 different websites - into a more consolidated and (hopefully) neater codebase.